MozillaSecurity/grizzly/README.md

 Quick Start
 ------------
 Install the latest version from PyPI.
-For more details see [getting started](https://github.com/MozillaSecurity/grizzly/wiki/Getting-Started) on the wiki for more details.
+For more details see [getting started](https://github.com/MozillaSecurity/grizzly/wiki/Getting-Started) on the wiki.

 ```python3 -m pip install grizzly-framework```